-If you want to isolates network traffic from the management Hyper-V host operating system or other virtual machines that share the same virtual switch, select Enable virtual LAN identification for management operating system.
+If you want to isolate network traffic from the management Hyper-V host operating system or other virtual machines that share the same virtual switch, select Enable virtual LAN identification for management operating system.
 You can change the VLAN ID to any number or leave the default.
 This is the virtual LAN identification number that the management operating system will use for all network communication through this virtual switch.

 Create a virtual switch by using Windows PowerShell